 With some frites in the market square, some chocolate (it is Belgium, after all), and a delightful canal cruise, it’s hard to ask for a prettier day than one spent in Bruges.

 The biggest complaint is that some people find Bruges to be too touristy and crowded.
 While it does feel like the whole city was created with tourists in mind, the medieval buildings are very much authentic.
 All the souvenir stores are certainly less so.
 The issue with crowds seems largely dependent on day of the week and time of year when you visit Bruges.
-I visited on a Thursday in early June, which isn’t quite high season, so I didn’t have that impression, but it’s a common one.

 Additionally, people who like nightlife don’t always prefer Bruges because it gets quiet when the day trippers leave.
 Personally, I think that’s the best time to explore.
-Lastly, Bruges has fewer restaurants and higher prices thanks to its small size (and capitalizing on tourism), so it’s helpful to set your expectations if you’re a foodie like us or you’re trying to please a group of people with different tastes.
+Lastly, the city has fewer restaurants and higher prices thanks to its small size (and capitalizing on tourism), so it’s helpful to set your expectations if you’re a foodie like us or you’re trying to please a group of people with different tastes.

 Things to do in Bruges